graceaveris/git_spy/README.md

 - Tidied my code more, and refractored much more.

 - Made the design a lot more interesting and cooler!
 Its quite basic as-is.
-  ( FYI if you want to see the landing pages im currently building for a Valencia based company heres sneaky vid (note this is a WIP so there are a few bugs youll see... just to get the idea of my aesthic ) https://drive.google.com/drive/folders/1zDrDWItqf2PZXu-kQpCnbZ__bnzZ1Yk1?usp=sharing) )
+  ( FYI if you want to see the landing pages im currently building for a local company (note this is a WIP so there are a few bugs youll see... just to get the idea of my aestheic ) https://drive.google.com/drive/folders/1zDrDWItqf2PZXu-kQpCnbZ__bnzZ1Yk1?usp=sharing) )

 Looking forward to your feedback :)